-2.2.
 How to View EXIF Data in Chrome

 If you prefer to use the Chrome browser, it also has a similar extension that is capable of viewing EXIF data.
-Download and install the “EXIF Quick View” by clicking “Add to Chrome”.
+Download and install the “EXIF Viewer” by clicking “Add to Chrome”.
 Once installed, you will be able to right-click any image and select “Show EXIF data”, which brings up a pop-up that looks like this:

 As you can see, this tool provides quite a bit of useful information, including a histogram.
 All the common exposure, camera, date and other information is provided in the “EXIF” section of the extension.

-If for whatever reason you do not want to install a browser addon, or perhaps you want to be able to view this data on existing images on your computer, you can also use a separate photo viewer application, or the built-in capabilities of your operating system.
-This method can be a bit slower than the above two for viewing images online, because you will need to first download images, then use the photo viewer or your OS to view the EXIF data.
+If for whatever reason you do not want to install a browser add-on, or perhaps you want to be able to view this data on existing images on your computer, you can also use a separate photo viewer application or the built-in capabilities of your operating system.
+This method can be a bit slower than the above two for viewing images online because you will need to first download images, then use the photo viewer or your OS to view the EXIF data.
 However, if images are already on your computer, a dedicated photo viewer application or your OS tools will probably be the best way to go.

 Let’s first take a look at how you can use your operating system to view EXIF data.
 If you are using a Windows OS, simply right-clicking the image and clicking the “Details” tab will reveal some information, as you can see below:

 Now if you are wondering which photo viewer to use, there are way too many to list and it is all a matter of personal preference.
 Personally, I have been using ACDSee for years and find it to be an excellent tool to view EXIF data.
 Take a look at the below screenshot that shows EXIF data for the same image above:

 Lastly, if you do not want to deal with any addons or software to install on your computer, you might want to check out online EXIF data viewers.
 Jeffrey’s Image Metadata Viewer, along with MetaPicz provide the ability to view EXIF data by uploading images to them first.

-3. Extracting Images with EXIF Data in Lightroom
+How to Extract Images with EXIF Data in Lightroom

 Now that you know how to view EXIF data in images using various tools, let’s take a look at how you can extract photos with the EXIF data preserved in them.
 I will go through the export process in Lightroom, but if you are using some other post-processing tool, it should be able to handle this process as well.
 Pick a photo you want to export, then navigate to the Export screen (File -> Export), which will bring up a window like this: